 January 17, 2017The Black Art of Reverse Engineering with SOLIDWORKS See the article

-When NT CADCAM told us a 1952 Ferrari had been reverse engineered because its engine had fallen to pieces and that they only had 8 weeks to get it running before the Monaco Grand Prix, we were pleased to hear that Creaform’s technology helped them achieve their goal.
+Creaform was mandated by NT CADCAM to use its 3D scanning technologies to reverse engineer a 1952 Ferrari.
+The engine had fallen to pieces and the team only had 8 weeks to get it running before the Monaco Grand Prix, we were pleased to hear that Creaform’s technology helped them achieve their goal.

 UK’s company Redesign Sports Ltd (RSL) discovered that while the car had just been given a fresh engine build and a check over in the U.S.A., when it was fired up, a connecting rod—which moves the pistons up and down—came out of the side of the engine.
 Upon stripping the fresh engine, they found that every nut and bolt had been left loose during the original rebuild.
 The prognosis was terminal, but the car needed to be repaired before the Monaco Grand Prix, eight weeks later.
 While the team had a vast experience in restoring antique vehicles, it was still a tall order.

 They had been restoring historic vehicles since 2006, but as the parts got harder to source, and the cars rarer and rarer, they realized they needed to take matters into their own hands.
 “The vehicles we work on are one of a kind, but it doesn’t matter how much a customer is willing to spend, they won’t be going anywhere because finding old parts or getting them remade is horrendously difficult,” admitted RSL’s owner.

 Can a 3D scanner help with reverse engineering?

 According to RSL, in the last three to five years there has been a revolution in the 3D scanning technology available.
 They think that scanners massively improve accuracy and time in reverse engineering cars and their associated parts.
 They also think it reduces the mental fatigue of engineers who, in the past, would have relied on traditional methods or to model a component from memory.